mat3rial/silver-guide-argent/en/faq.md

 To learn more about donations, see **section 2 of the Silver Guide**.

 Only a registered charity may issue a charitable donation receipt for cash donations, donations of property, or donations of artwork.
 A donation of services does not qualify for such a receipt unless the donation happens as two separate transactions: payment for provision of a service and the receipt of a cash donation.
-On this matter, see **section 5.3 of the Silver Guide**.
+On this matter, see <a href="{{site.baseurl}}/en/guide/5_3-donation-of-services/">section 5.3 of the Silver Guide</a>.

 <a name="6" style="font-weight:normal;">Non-profit</a> organizations that are not registered charities may still receive donations of cash or of goods or services, but they are not allowed to issue charitable donation receipts.
-To learn more about charities, see **section 5 of the Silver Guide**.
+To learn more about charities, see <a href="{{site.baseurl}}/en/guide/5-charitable-donation-receipts/">section 5 of the Silver Guide</a>.

 ### What is the difference between a sponsorship and an exchange of services (barter)?

 Unlike donations received (either goods or services), sponsorships and exchanges of services involve an equivalent transaction between two parties.

 A sponsorship is a donation of money, goods, or services in exchange for promotional visibility.
 For consumer tax purposes, sponsorship is not a taxable supply and, unless otherwise specified, is not subject to tax.
-For applicable exceptions, see **section 4.2 of the Silver Guide**.
+For applicable exceptions, see <a href="{{site.baseurl}}/en/guide/4_2-sponsorship/">section 4.2 of the Silver Guide</a>.

 The exchange of services is a commercial transaction between two parties.
 Technically, the transaction is counted as a reciprocal sale, but instead of exchanging money, it can be an exchange of goods or services of equivalent value.
 In terms of consumer tax, the exchange of services is a taxable supply and taxes apply for parties registered for taxes.
-For more information, see **section 4 of the Silver Guide**.
+For more information, see <a href="{{site.baseurl}}/en/guide/4-impact-taxes/">section 4 of the Silver Guide</a>.

 Commercial transactions can also take the form of a discount in return for visibility, or even an invoice discount in exchange for services.
 In these cases, it is important to determine if consumer taxes apply, depending on whether or not your organization is registered for taxes.
-For more information, see **section 4.1 of the Silver Guide**.
+For more information, see <a href="{{site.baseurl}}/en/guide/4_1-exhange-of-services-of-equal-value/">section 4.1 of the Silver Guide<a>.

 **What is the difference between a donation and a volunteer contribution?**

 Many people volunteer with non-profit organizations.
 Can we account for volunteering as a donation?
-Before you do anything else, please consult **section 2 of the Silver Guide**: “Accounting for contributions received in the form of goods or services.”
+Before you do anything else, please consult <a href="{{site.baseurl}}/en/guide/2-rules-to-follow/">section 2 of the Silver Guide: “Accounting for contributions received in the form of goods or services.”</a>

 In accordance with accounting standards for non-profit organizations, if an organization accounts for volunteer contributions in its financial statements, it must ensure that three criteria are met:
 \1.
-The fair market value (see the **Silver Guide glossary**) of these contributions can be reasonably estimated;
+The fair market value (see the <a href="{{site.baseurl}}/en/toolkit/glossary/">Silver Guide glossary</a>) of these contributions can be reasonably estimated;
 \2.
 The goods and services received are used for operational purposes;
 \3.
 The goods and services received are of a kind that the organization would have otherwise purchased.